PranavSriram18/writing/attention/attention0.md

 The dual framing of multi-head attention plays a significant role in mechanistic interpretability work.
 A few consequences:

-<span style="color: #007bff;">**Head specialization and QK circuits**</span>
+<span style="color: #007bff;">**Head specialization and circuits**</span>
-The work partitioning view shows how different heads can specialize to "look for different things", composing into sophisticated QK circuits.
-[Induction heads](TODO) are a beautiful example of QK circuitry in action.
+The work partitioning view shows how different heads can specialize to "look for different things," composing into sophisticated circuits.
+[Induction heads](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html) are a beautiful example of head composition across layers in action.

 <span style="color: #007bff;">**Low-rank, subspace-targeted writes**</span>
 A head can only modify the residual within the column space of $W_O^h$ - at most rank $d_h$.
 Heads